 Make the Raspberry Pi Zero even better

-The Raspberry Pi Zero presents an extremely exciting future of hobbyist computing.
-And given the loads of cool things that you can do with this $5 computer, it’s bound to get only better.
-So try out these projects on your Raspberry Pi Zero, and if you’ve got some of your own, don’t forget to mention in the comments below.
+The Raspberry Pi Zero brings hobbyist computing within everyone’s reach thanks to its low price.
+Plus given the loads of cool things that you can do with this $5 computer, it’ll only get better.
+So try out these projects on your Raspberry Pi Zero, and if you’ve got some of your own, don’t forget to mention them in the comments below.